Lucienfradet/cart253/Project/Maladie d'amour - Project 1/README.md

 Lucien Cusson-Fradet

 The program is part animation, part game.
+!!
+To avoid sound glitches, please use with Firefox !!

 KEYBOARD CONTROLS are displayed on the game screen but, if it's a bit confusing, here they are:
 - SPACEBAR: Jump / Deploy Parachute / Hide Parachute / Triggers the Bird